 - Cannot owe a refund on a federal student grant nor be in default on a federal student loan.

-- Must meet minimum standards of academic progress as outlined in the Champlain College Student Handbook.
+- Must meet minimum standards of academic progress as outlined in the Champlain College Online Undergraduate Student Handbook and the Champlain College Graduate Catalog.

 Submitting the FAFSA